enotspe/fortinet-2-elasticsearch/README.md

 ## FortiDragon vs Filebeat

 So you want to take you Fortinet logs to Elasticseach???
-You have come to the right place!!
+You have come to the right place!!!

 But wait!
 Doesn't Elastic provide a [Filebeat module for Fortinet](https://github.com/elastic/beats/pull/17890)???

 Why should you go with all the logstash hassle??

-Well, Filebeat module and Fortidragon are like causins.
-Filebeat module logic for Fortigate was based on FortiDragon, we colaborated with Elastic when they built that module.
+Well, Filebeat module and Fortidragon are like cousins.
+The logic for Filebeat module  for Fortigate was based on FortiDragon, we colaborated together with Elastic when they built the module.

 The main differences would be